xlnwel/model-free-algorithms/algo/off_policy/readme.md

     - This makes the algorithm unstable at the convergence, which, however, could be mitigated by learning rate decay and a larger batch size.
     - This causes loss of control of the number of updates per environment step, which is sometimes required when doing research experiments, but we do not concern it here.

-3. I've tried to remove next_state from replay buffer, and use indexes + n_steps as the next state to save some memory.
-But this impair the final performance

 ## Experimental Results

 ## Common